sevabit/sevabit/README.md

     cd build/debug && cmake -D SANITIZE=ON -D CMAKE_BUILD_TYPE=Debug ../..

-You can then run the loki tools normally.
+You can then run the sevabit tools normally.
 Performance will typically halve.

 * valgrind

-Install valgrind and run as `valgrind /path/to/lokid`.
+Install valgrind and run as `valgrind /path/to/sevabitd`.
 It will be very slow.

 ### LMDB